wrapper.java.classpath.<n>

 If a wildcard character is used within a classpath entry, all matching files will added to the classpath used when launching a JVM instance.

-• A '?' character will match exactly one character.
+• A '?' character, which will match exactly one character.

 Sort: